Pterotracheidae

 Introduction

-All pterotracheids lack a shell as adults, although they possess one as larvae (the shell is shed at metamorphosis).
+All pterotracheids lack a shell as adults, although they possess one as larvae (the shell is shed following metamorphosis).
 Their bodies are elongate and basically cylindrical, consisting of a proboscis, trunk and tail.
-The maximal recorded body length is 33 cm.
-The head lacks tentacles anterior to the eyes, except in male Firoloida.
-The viscera are compacted into a fusiform visceral nucleus.
-The swimming fin is large, located about midway between the anterior and posterior ends of the trunk, and bears a sucker only in males (presumably used in mating).
-Pterotracheids are mostly epipelagic (dwelling in the upper several hundred meters of the water column), although the vertical ranges of two species of Pterotrachea extend into the mesopelagic.
-Nocturnal vertical migration is seen in Pterotrachea.
+The maximal recorded body length is 38.5 cm (Pterotrachea coronata).
+The head lacks tentacles anterior to the eyes, except in male Firoloida demarestia.
+The viscera are compacted into a long, cylindrical visceral nucleus.
+The swimming fin is large, located about midway between the anterior and posterior ends of the trunk, and bears a sucker only in males.
+Pterotracheids are mostly epipelagic (dwelling in the upper several hundred meters of the water column), although the vertical ranges of two species of Pterotrachea extend into the mesopelagic zone.
+All pterotracheids have cosmopolitan distributions in tropical to subtropical waters.

 Brief Diagnosis